 Here is the free, downloadable sheet music of Bach’s Unaccompanied Violin Partita Nº 3 BWV1006, transcribed for cello.

 Curiously, for every movement of this Partita except for the Preludio, a transposition down by an extra tone into G major (hence a major sixth downwards transposition instead of our normal perfect fifth) is very advantageous.
 Suddenly, the doublestops and passagework are so much easier.
-Unfortunately, the Preludio not only doesn’t like G major: when we transpose it down by an additional tone it is actually impossible to play because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
+Unfortunately, the Preludio not only doesn’t like G major: if we transpose it down by an additional tone it actually becomes physically impossible to play because of the numerous pedal effects requiring the open strings (not to mention the use of eight low C#’s which become out-of-range).
 What a shame!
 In all the other movements there is only ever one note that becomes out-of-range (in bar 22 of Minuet I).
-For this Partita we thus have a choice between:
+For this Partita we therefore have a choice between:

 - playing the entire Partita in our standard transposition down a fifth (in A major) and perhaps playing the more polyphonic movements as duos with a friend